Aquifer storage and recovery: Texas

-The Texan cities of El Paso, Kerrville and San Antonio use ASR, providing water resources to these water-vulnerable communities.
+As of 2014, the Texan cities of El Paso, Kerrville and San Antonio used ASR, providing water resources to these water-vulnerable communities.
 A University of Florida report ranked daily per-capita water availability for 225 large urban areas across the U.S. The study weighed fresh water available to cities from naturally occurring and constructed sources such as reservoirs, aquifers and imports.
 Of the cities reviewed, San Antonio ranked last, or most vulnerable, and El Paso ranked as 10th-worst, though other Texas cities made the list.

 San Antonio stores drinking water in its Carrizo ASR facility, which contains more than 91,000 acre-feet of water and has a maximum capacity of 120,000 acre-feet.

 A 2010 Texas Water Development Board (TWDB) survey of Texas water utilities found four primary objections to ASR in other parts of Texas: legal and physical limitations, the quality of the recovered water, cost-effectiveness and the potential for other pumpers to capture the utility's stored water.

+Virginia

+In the Hampton Roads region, the Virginia Beach–Chesapeake–Norfolk metropolitan area, treated waste water is pumped back into the Potomac Aquifer, to limit the existing sinking and prevent saltwater contamination.

-ASR use in Australia
+In Australia

 In South Australia, the City of Salisbury in northern Adelaide has since 1994 played a pioneering role in establishing the viability of the capture and treatment of urban stormwater runoff within artificial wetlands, and injecting the treated water into Tertiary aquifers in winter, for later use by industry, and for irrigation of city parks and school playing fields in summer.
 In 2009 the capacity of the Salisbury ASR schemes was around 5 gigalitres per annum (expected to rise to 14 GL by 2014) and this success has led to other local government areas across Adelaide undertaking similar ASR projects.

-ASR use in Europe
+In Europe

 In Spain, the SubSol ASR project is active and in the Netherlands, there is the COASTAR project.